In the near future, you will undergo an operation, and it is important that you are well prepared. What exactly can you

 - The drains have been removed.

-We expect you to be able to go home the next morning between 07:00 and 07:30.
+We expect you to be picked up the next morning at 07:00.

 You will go home with information about caring for your wound area.
 Also, you will get a date and time for the appointment.
 Take things easy for the first 24 hours after the operation.
 Do not operate any machines or drive a car, do not make any important decisions, and preferably eat and drink things that are easy to digest.
 It is possible that you will not feel right for a while after the operation.
 This is due not only to the anaesthesia, but also due to the deep effects of the operation.
 Your body needs to recover at its own pace and needs time to do so.